Best Rotary Tools

 Rotary Tool Power, Size and Features

 Rotary tools are powered by an electric motor, compressed motor or gasoline engine.
-If you only use your rotary tool for lightweight tasks such as buffing or polishing, you won't need the most rotations per minute available.
-If you plan to use your tool for cutting, carving, grinding or sanding, particularly of hard materials, you'll be happiest with a tool that hits the highest speeds.
+If you only use your rotary tool for lightweight tasks, such as buffing or polishing, you won't need the most rotations per minute available.
+But if you plan to use your tool for cutting, carving, grinding or sanding, particularly for hard materials, you'll be happiest with a tool that hits the highest speeds.
 Finally, the materials you use your rotary tool on—wood, metal, ceramic and plastic surfaces—can make a difference in the tool’s speed.

 Power: